 Dr. Whitford is also Visiting Honorary Senior Research Associate in the School of Public Policy at University College London and Research Fellow in Arizona State University's Center for Organization Research and Design.
 He has also spent time at the University of Manchester as Hallsworth Visiting Professor in Political Economy, at the National University of Singapore as a Rotary International Ambassadorial Scholar, in Germany as a Fulbright German Studies Seminar Scholar, and at the University of Michigan as a Robert Wood Johnson Scholar in Health Policy Research.
-Email: aw@uga.edu research methods.
+Email: aw@uga.edu

+Katherine G. Willoughby, Margaret Hughes and Robert T. Golembiewski Professor of Public Administration, Professor of Public Andministration and Policy, and PhD Director in the Department of Public Administration and Policy (PhD, University of Georgia, 1991).
+Dr. Willoughby was professor of public management and policy in the Andrew Young School of Policy Studies at Georgia State University for three decades, where she taught graduate courses in public management, budgeting and finance, financial management, and research methods.
 During her career, she has taught undergraduate, graduate and doctoral courses in public budgeting and finance.
 Dr. Willoughby has an extensive publication record (in peer-reviewed journals and books) as well as professional publications and presentations regarding public management, budgeting and financial management.
 She has served on the editorial boards of several academic journals, including Public Administration Review and Public Budgeting & Finance, was past chair and treasurer of the Association of Budgeting and Financial Management (ABFM), and is a fellow with the National Academy of Public Administration (NAPA).
 Dr. Willoughby was the 2016 ABFM Aaron B. Wildavsky Award recipient for lifetime scholarly achievement in the field of public budgeting and finance.